abhilashmuraleedharan/github-copilot-go-demos/README.md

 # GitHub Copilot Go Demos 🧠🚀

 A curated set of demos showcasing how to use [GitHub Copilot](https://github.com/features/copilot) effectively in Go projects.
-These examples are designed for internal team training and demonstrate real-world use cases across development, refactoring, testing, documentation, and debugging.
+These examples are designed for training purposes and demonstrate real-world use cases across development, refactoring, testing, documentation, and debugging.

 ---